Skip to main content

 Embedded video room

-And just like that you have a full featured, active video room on your website.
+And just like that you have a full-featured, active video room on your website.

 SIP phone usage

-If you are not already familiar with SIP, it transmits calls through the cloud, enabling Voice over IP (VoIP) and eliminating the need for physical phone lines.
+SIP (or "Session Initiation Protocol") is a technology that transmits calls through the cloud, enabling Voice over IP (VoIP) and eliminating the need for physical phone lines.
 While it can be an alternative to traditional phone network PSTN usage, they also work well together.
 For example, an inbound PSTN call to a SignalWire phone number can be directed to a SIP endpoint.
-SIP endpoints are the hub for inbound and outbound calls.
-Many resources, from XML bins to phone numbers, can point to the same SIP endpoint.
-To create an endpoint, start by clicking the "Create a SIP Endpoint" button, configure your settings, and click "Save."

 SIP endpoint settings

-For an in-depth look at these settings and all of your SIP space tools, see the complete guide to your SIP space.
+For an in-depth look at these settings and all of your SIP Space tools, see the complete guide to your SIP space.

 Now that you have a SIP endpoint, you can direct incoming calls to the endpoint by changing your SignalWire phone number settings.
 To simply redirect incoming calls from a number to the endpoint, go to that number's settings and change "HANDLE CALLS USING" to "a SIP Endpoint" and specify which endpoint you would like to use.